Edge precoloring extension of hypercubes: Proof of Theorem

 By symmetry, it remains to consider the case when $H_1$ contains $d-2$ precolored edges, and $H_2$ contains one precolored edge.

 {\bf Case 1.3.} {\em $H_1$ contains $d-2$ precolored edges and $H_2$ contains one precolored edge:}

-Let us first note that it is an easy exercise to prove that if $d=4$, then the precoloring $\varphi$ is always extendable unless $\varphi \in \mathcal{C}$.
-Thus, for the remaining part of the proof in this case, we shall assume that $d \geq 5$.

-Now, if for every edge $e_1$ in $H_1$ adjacent to $e_M$, either $e_1$ or the corresponding edge $e_2$ of $H_2$ is colored $2$ under $\varphi$, or one of $e_1$ and $e_2$ is adjacent to an edge colored $1$ distinct from $e_M$, then we proceed as in the preceding case: since $d \geq 5$, there are at least two edges precolored $1$ in $H_1$ so we consider the subgraphs $J_1$ and $J_2$ defined as above.
+Suppose first that for every edge $e_1$ in $H_1$ that is adjacent to $e_M$, either $e_1$ or the corresponding edge $e_2$ of $H_2$ is colored $2$ under $\varphi$, or one of $e_1$ and $e_2$ is adjacent to an edge colored $1$ distinct from $e_M$.
+If there are at least two edges precolored $1$ in $H_1$, then we proceed as in the preceding case and consider the subgraphs $J_1$ and $J_2$ defined as above.
+So suppose instead that there is only one edge precolored $1$ in $H_1$; then $d=4$ and $H_1$ contains one edge precolored $1$ and one edge precolored $2$.
+If $H_2$ contains an edge precolored $2$, then since all precolored edges lie in distinct dimensional matchings and all edges precolored $2$ are adjacent to $e_M$, there is a perfect matching $M^*$ in $Q_d$ containing all edges precolored $1$ and no edge precolored $2$.
+Since $H_1$ and $H_2$ both contains only one edge precolored $2$, this implies that $\varphi$ is extendable.
+If $H_2$ contains an edge precolored $1$, then one may prooced similarly; the details are omitted.

-Thus we may assume that there is an edge $e_1 \in E(H_1)$ adjacent to $e_M$ and such that neither $e_1$ nor its corresponding edge $e_2$ in $H_2$ is precolored or adjacent to an edge colored $1$ in $H_1$ and $H_2$, respectively.
+Let us now consider the case when there is an edge $e_1 \in E(H_1)$ adjacent to $e_M$ and satisfying that neither $e_1$ nor its corresponding edge $e_2$ in $H_2$ is precolored or adjacent to an edge colored $1$ in $H_1$ and $H_2$, respectively.
 If the precoloring $\varphi_1$ obtained from the restriction of $\varphi$ to $H_1$ by in addition coloring $e_1$ by color $1$ is extendable to a $(d-1)$-edge coloring of $H_1$, then there is a similar extension of $H_2$ of the restriction of $\varphi$ to $H_2$ along with coloring $e_2$ by $1$.
 By recoloring $e_1$ and $e_2$ by color $d$, it is easy to see that there is an extension of $\varphi$.
 Thus we assume that $\varphi_1$ is not extendable.